Table of Contents

-We’ve helped over 200 publishers and content teams (like yours) to collaborate in WordPress.
+Multicollab has helped over 200 publishers and content teams (like yours) to collaborate in WordPress.

-Real-time editing in Multiedit is still in the early beta stage.
+Real-time editing in Multicollab is still in the early beta stage.
 So, for now, you can only test it on our server.
 But not to worry, we will notify you when it’s ready to test and use on your WordPress website.

-Realtime Editing in WordPress, No Reformatting Required
+Real-time editing with Multiple Users in WordPress, No Reformatting Required

 Step 1: Click this link ➡️ https://multiedit.multicollab.com/